Kamchatka Taiga

-The Kamchatka–Kurile taiga ecoregion (WWF ID: PA0604) is a "conifer island" in the middle of the Kamchatka Peninsula, along the Kamchatka River.
+The Kamchatka Taiga ecoregion (WWF ID: PA0604) is a "conifer island" in the middle of the Kamchatka Peninsula, along the Kamchatka River.
 It is the easternmost example of Siberian taiga.
 The region has unusual ecological conditions, a "snow forest" that combines low temperatures, high humidity and boreal forest with heavy snowfall.
 The local ecology is also affected by volcanic activity.
 The region is about 300 km long (north–south), and averages about 100 km west–east.
 It is in the Palearctic realm, and mostly in the Boreal forests/taiga ecoregion with a humid continental climate, cool summer climate.
 It covers 147064 km2.

 Location and description

 The ecoregion is situated in the central valley of the Kamchatka Peninsula, between the Sredinny Mountains to the west (these form the main ridge down the middle of the peninsula), and the Eastern Mountains to the east.
 The parallel mountain ranges average about 3,500 feet in height, and drop abruptly to the valley floor of the Kamchatka River that flows between them.
 The river plain is wet and alluvial, the soils are andosols (black volcanic) and gleysols (soils of saturated groundwater).
-The ecoregion is surrounded by the Kamchatka Mountain tundra and forest tundra and Kamchatka-Kurile meadows and sparse forests ecoregions.
+The ecoregion is surrounded by the Kamchatka mountain tundra and forest tundra and Kamchatka-Kurile meadows and sparse forests ecoregions.
 The ecoregion is at relatively high latitudes (55 to 57 degrees N).

 Climate

 The climate of the ecoregion is Humid continental climate, cool summer ((Dfc)).
 The climate is slightly more continental than the coastal and mountain areas, and is capable of supporting very marginal agriculture, mostly pastoral.
-The area is overcast much of the time - Kamchatka has one of the highest levels of cloud cover in the world, with precipitation averaging over 15 days per month.
+The area is overcast much of the time — Kamchatka has one of the highest levels of cloud cover in the world, with precipitation averaging over 15 days per month.
 The peninsula is affected by the cool current in the Sea of Okhotsk to the west, and the East Kamchatka Current that flows SW down the east coast in the Pacific Ocean.

 The growing period is 90 to 119 days.
 There is no permafrost in the ecoregion, due to the warmer summers and snow cover in the winter.